The Latest: Miss District of Columbia wins 2017 Miss USA

 The finalists for the Miss USA contest in Las Vegas include the women representing Minnesota, the District of Columbia and New Jersey.

-Miss Minnesota Meridith Gould is studying apparel retail merchandising at the University of Minnesota, while Miss District of Columbia Kára McCullough is a chemist working for the U.S. Nuclear Regulatory Commission.
+Miss Minnesota Meridith Gould is studying apparel retail merchandising at the University of Minnesota, while Miss District of Columbia K?ra McCullough is a chemist working for the U.S. Nuclear Regulatory Commission.
 Miss New Jersey Chhavi Verg is a student at Rutgers University studying marketing and Spanish.

 They were all asked to explain what they consider feminism to be and whether they consider themselves feminists.